For full bibliographical information about this site see Front Matter.

-Back to top: Preface
+Back to top: Preface to the UGR system

 A “global” record

-The aim of this project is to present the data of the excavations at the ancient site of Urkesh in their entirety –as first observed and recorded during the excavation process.
+The aim of this project is to present the data of the excavations at the ancient site of Urkesh in their entirety – as first observed and recorded during the excavation process.
 I call this a “global record” in the specific sense that nothing is omitted.

 At the same time, the presentation is so articulated that I trust it will be possible to grasp the overarching threads that hold the details together, while at the same time allowing for full capillary access to the most minute of details.

-Back to top: Preface
+Back to top: Preface to the UGR system

 A “digital” record